May Company California: Notable real estate

 During the early part of this division existence, May Company was also the developer of some other early shopping centers and malls which grew around the initially stand-alone stores, with the Crenshaw location being the first example.

 The first May Company store, the original Hamburger's, at Broadway and 8th in downtown Los Angeles was closed when it was replaced by the just opened 7th Market Place store in 1986.
 This building is designated as Los Angeles Historic-Cultural Monument No. 459.
 After its sale, the building was primary used by small clothing manufacturing companies.
 In 2013, the then current owners were trying to sell the building since the surrounding area is being actively redeveloped.
 It was announced in April 2014 that Waterbridge Capital agreed to purchase the property, but had not given out too many details on how they might go about to develop it, except to state it would be mixed-use.

 During the 1980s, the parent corporation tried to replace the iconic Wilshire store for several years by getting involved with mall development at Farmers Market.
 However the development that eventually became The Grove at Farmers Market was delayed for nearly two decades.
 The St. Louis-based parent company eventually withdrew from the project and the Wilshire store was never replaced when May Company California was later merged with Robinson in 1993.
-After closing, the Streamline Moderne style building was sold to Los Angeles County Museum of Art in 1994 and is currently slated to house The Academy Museum of Motion Pictures.
+After closing, the Streamline Moderne style building was sold to Los Angeles County Museum of Art in 1994 and currently houses The Academy Museum of Motion Pictures.